-In some cases, custom payment processing software appears to be more profitable than hosted solutions.
+In some cases, a custom payment system architecture for online card processing appears to be more profitable than hosted solutions.
 Growing a business may require a more flexible and robust system.
 With custom processing software, you’ll have total control over your product, a solution that fully meets your business’s needs, and ownership of all APIs and functionality that you can then offer to third parties.

-If you’re interested in meeting your business’s payment processing needs or providing payment processing services to third parties, you need to find online payment processing software developers.
+If you’re interested in meeting your business’s payment processing needs or providing online payment processing for internet businesses, you need to find payment processing software developers.
 The process of building such a complex FinTech solution might cost you time and money, but it can benefit you in increased sales, the absence of fees, and optimization of business processes.